In this article

 Once the ‘grace period’ has lapsed, you should be entitled to the universal 15-hour entitlement.

-In Scotland, all three and four-year-olds are eligible for 16 hours a week free early education.
-Some two-year-olds are also covered – for example, where a parent is in receipt of certain means tested benefits.
+In Scotland, all three and four-year-olds are eligible for 1,140 hours of free early education (30 hours a week if term-time only or 22 weeks if spread over the full year).
+Some two-year-olds are also covered – for example, where a parent is in receipt of certain means tested benefits or where a two-year-old lives with kinship carers.

-From August 2021, the entitlement will increase to 30 hours a week (if taken in term time).
-To find out how to claim, visit your local council’s website, which will tell you what is available in your area.
+To find out how to claim, visit your local council’s website to find out what is available in your area.
 Visit the Scottish government’s website for more information.

 In Wales, all working parents of three and four-year-olds are entitled to 30 hours of free childcare or early education.
 You must earn at least the National Minimum Wage or living wage for 16 hours a week on average.
 You will also have to meet certain other criteria.